-As of September 30, 2020, of the \$7.6 million in cash and cash equivalents, \$5.3 million is deposited with 2 major U.S. financial institutions.
-At times, deposits in these institutions exceed the amount of insurance provided on such deposits.
+At September 30, 2021, \$6.2 million is deposited with one major U.S. financial institution of the \$10.0 million total cash and equivalents.
+At times, deposits in the institution exceed the amount of insurance provided on such deposits.
 The Company has not experienced any losses on such amounts and believes that it is not exposed to any significant credit risk on these balances.
-The remaining \$2.3 million of cash and cash equivalents is held by our foreign subsidiaries in financial institutions in Japan and the Netherlands and held in their local currency.
-The cash held in foreign financial institutions is not guaranteed.
+The remaining \$3.8 million of cash and cash equivalents is held by our foreign subsidiaries in financial institutions in Japan and the Netherlands and held in their local currency.
+The cash held in foreign financial institutions is not insured.
 If the funds held by our foreign subsidiaries were needed for our operations in the United States, the repatriation of some of these funds to the United States could require payment of additional U.S. taxes.

 The Company's wholly-owned subsidiaries operate in Japan and the Netherlands, and utilize the Japanese Yen and Euro, respectively, as their functional currency.
-Assets and liabilities of the Company's foreign operations are translated into US dollars at period end exchange rates whiles revenues and expenses are translated using average rates for the period.
-Gains and losses from the translation are deferred and included in accumulated other comprehensive loss on the consolidated statements of operations.
+Assets and liabilities of the Company's foreign operations are translated into US dollars at period end exchange rates while revenues and expenses are translated using average rates for the period.
+Gains and losses from the translation are deferred and included in accumulated other comprehensive loss on the consolidated statements of comprehensive gain (loss).

-During fiscal 2020, the Company recorded an aggregate transaction loss of \$36 thousand compared to an aggregate loss of \$157 thousand during fiscal 2019.
-The aggregate transaction gain or loss is included in the other expense line of the consolidated statements of operations.
+During fiscal 2021, the Company recorded an aggregate transaction gain of \$16 thousand compared to an aggregate loss of \$36 thousand during fiscal 2020.
+The aggregate transaction gain or loss is included in the other expense, net line of the consolidated statements of operations.

 We assess the realization of our receivables by performing ongoing credit evaluations of our customers' financial condition.
 Through these evaluations, we may become aware of a situation where a customer may not be able to meet its financial obligations due to deterioration of its financial viability, credit ratings or bankruptcy.
-Our reserve requirements are based on the best facts available to us and are reevaluated and adjusted as additional information is received.
+Our reserve requirements are based on the best information available to us and are reevaluated and adjusted as additional information is received.
 Our reserves are also based on amounts determined by using percentages applied to certain aged receivable categories.
 These percentages are determined by a variety of factors including, but not limited to, current economic trends, historical payment and bad debt write-off experience.
-Allowance for doubtful accounts for accounts receivable and financing receivables was \$236 thousand at September 30, 2020 and \$661 thousand at September 30, 2019.
+Allowance for doubtful accounts for accounts receivable was \$261 thousand at September 30, 2021 and \$236 thousand at September 30, 2020.

 Currently the majority of our product inventory purchases are from one third-party contract manufacturer.
 Although we believe there are multiple sources of supply from other contract manufacturers as well as multiple suppliers of component parts required by the contract manufacturers, a disruption of supply of component parts or completed products, even if short term, would have a material negative impact on our revenues.
-At September 30, 2020 and 2019, this supplier represented 33% and 31%, respectively, of total accounts payable.
+At September 30, 2021, this supplier represented less than 1% of accounts payable while totaling approximately 33% at September 30, 2020.
 We also license technology from third parties that is embedded in our software.
 We believe there are alternative sources of similar licensed technology from other third parties that we could also embed in our software, although it could create potential programming related issues that might require engineering resources.